Best Ways to Modify Restaurant Meals for Diabetes to Maintain Balanced Blood Sugar Levels

 Decoding Menus and Nutritional Information

 Menus aren’t always clear about carbs or calories.
-Look for words like “grilled,” “steamed,” or “baked”—those usually mean healthier options.
+Look for keywords like “grilled,” “steamed,” “roasted,” or “baked”—these usually mean healthier options with less hidden fat and sugar.
+Words like “crispy,” “breaded,” “glazed,” or “creamy” often signal extra carbs and calories.

 Common Challenges When Dining Out